The policy describes:

 You may choose to make an inquiry with us on an anonymous basis or using a pseudonym however in order to make an application with us or to interact with us in relation to your application or your account with us we are required by law to be able to identify you.

-Wherever possible, Payright will collect information from you directly such as when you complete an application with us or when you contact us to discuss an application or your Payright account, make an application to become a shareholder of Payright Limited or making any changes to you shareholder or customer records, or when you visit and use our website.
+Wherever possible, Payright will collect information from you directly such as when you complete an application with us or when you contact us to discuss an application or your Payright account, make an application to become a shareholder of Navalo Financial Services Group Limited or make any changes to your shareholder or customer records, or when you visit and use our website.
 Payright may also collect information about you from our merchants who collect information on your behalf in connection with your application for a Payright loan.
-Payright may also collect information from publicly available sources (such as public registers) or from third parties.
+Payright may also collect information from publicly available sources (such as public registers) or from third parties, for example from third parties (such as credit reporting bodies) who provide us with additional data insights to allow us to more effectively manage your account with us and/or collect on an overdue debt if our standard debt collection activities are unsuccessful.

 If we obtain information from third parties we will take all reasonable steps to: